 Our before and after school care program, Kids’ Club, has three service projects of their own.
 The fifty students in this program make and deliver blankets to the local chapter of Project Linus, a non-profit organization dedicated to “Providing Security through Blankets” for ill or traumatized children and teens.
 Kids’ Club children also collect and deliver toiletry items to the Crossroads Salvation Army.
 Kids’ Club has spiritually adopted a girl from the Philippines named Mary Lipio.
 The students write letters to Mary and pray for her.

-In addition to the year-long service projects unique to each grade level, the entire school works together on three annual projects:
+In addition to the year-long service projects unique to each grade level, the entire school works together on two annual projects: